 A screenplay is also called a script.
-If you read scripts of famous movies like Indiana Jones: Raiders of the Lost Ark, The Dark Knight, Lord of the Rings, you’ll feel like reading more of these.
+If you read scripts of famous movies like Indiana Jones: Raiders of the Lost Ark, The Dark Knight, and Lord of the Rings, you’ll feel like reading more of these.
 Why?
-Because they capture your attention, keep you in suspense.
+Because they capture your attention, and keep you in suspense.
 Almost like reading a good novel.
-Except that writing a novel and a script are totally different.
+Except that writing a novel and a script are different.

 Hollywood, many decades ago, came to the conclusion that there has to be a specific way to write a script for a Movie and a TV series.